-- The U.S. Department of Commerce released the following statistics that result from poor screening of employees.
+- The U.S. Department of Commerce released the following statistics that resulted from poor screening of employees:

-– Embezzlement losses exceed $4 billion every year.
+– Embezzlement losses exceed $4 billion dollars every year

-College and University registrars report that at least 60% of the verifications they receive are falsified.
+- College and university registrars report that at least 60% of the verification they receive are falsified.

-According to the Bureau of National Affairs, from $15-25 billion is lost each year due to employee theft.
+- According to the Bureau of National Affairs, $15-25 billion is lost each year due to employee theft.

 - On-the-job violence costs employers $36 billion each year.